Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions

-We also acknowledge that our work is restricted to security-related end-user questions, due to the limited human evaluation capability and time availability.
-Another important aspect of digital security is privacy, the assessment of LLMs in the privacy domain is left as future work.
+Another important aspect of digital safety is privacy; the assessment of LLMs in the privacy domain is left as future work.

-Lastly, the error reasons we hypothesized are our speculations based on issues mentioned in NLP literature about LLMs, but we haven't verified them.
-Especially training data-related hypotheses are challenging to verify because none of the model developers released the data sources.
-Also, our recommendations for developers are based on prior works but are not verified if they will successfully solve the issues we have found.
-For example, aligning models to ask for user clarification, how to fine-tune LLMs that would prioritize research findings over marketing materials, etc. Our usability recommendations are not tested on actual users to measure their efficacy.
-We leave all this to future work.
+The error reasons are hypotheses based on previously published LLM research.
+Some of these hypotheses are challenging to verify, in particular, training data-related hypotheses depend on access to model training data.
+Also, our recommendations for developers are based on prior research, but we have not verified that the recommendations solve the identified issues when followed.
+Our usability recommendations have not yet been tested on actual users to measure their efficacy.

-Researchers should also consider the evaluation of AI-powered search engines that generate responses with sources (e.g., ChatGPT search, Perplexity AI search).
-In our study we have focused on the evaluation of response content, not on what sources and how they are used to generate responses.
-Besides that, at the time of our study, these search engines were being introduced and APIs for them were not available, making them difficult to evaluate at our scale.
-Future work could look into what sources are suggested, and how they are used in AI-powered search engines to produce responses.
+Researchers should evaluate AI-powered search engines that generate source-based responses (e.g., ChatGPT search).
+During our study, these tools were newly introduced and lacked accessible APIs, limiting large-scale evaluation.
+Future research should examine the sources these engines suggest and how they are used to construct responses.

+Our findings are limited to the specific LLMs evaluated in this study and may not generalize to other models or future versions of the same models, particularly as they continue to evolve.
+Developing an automated evaluation system that can assess open-ended LLM responses with expert-level accuracy represents a promising direction for future research.
+Our expert-labeled dataset of question–response pairs could serve as a valuable resource for training or benchmarking such systems.
+Additionally, establishing a benchmark for automated evaluation of LLM performance on open-ended security-related questions would enable systematic, quantitative comparisons across models and versions over time.
+We leave these avenues for future work. \if \conference1